Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Introduction

 is called the \textbf{blowup} of $E$ (with respect to $V_1,\dots,V_m$).

 An \textbf{($r$-graph) pattern} is a triple $P=(m,E,R)$ where $m$ is a positive integer, $E$ is a collection of $r$-multisets on $[m]$, and $R$ is a subset of $[m]$ (we allow $R$ to be the empty set).
+As a convention, we require that $R$ does not contain $i$ if $E$ contains the multiset consisting of $r$ copies of~$i$.
 Suppose that $I$ is a non-empty index set and

 is a collection of $r$-graph patterns indexed by $I$.